-We have heard the call for help from across Canada.
+We have heard the call for help.
 We are here to answer the call.

-We are a peer-led organization established in 2018, after a tremendous response from other areas in Canada regarding the first Funeral Peer Support established in Ottawa.
+We are a peer-led organization established in 2018 across Canada, after a tremendous response from our first group in Ottawa.
+We are elevating mental wellness worldwide as of 2021.

-The Canadian Funeral Peer Support promotes wholeness and wellness by uniting funeral industry professionals through a nationwide network of regional organizations offering support, information and resources within their community.
+Funeral Professionals Peer Support Group promotes wholeness and wellness by uniting funeral industry professionals through a nationwide network of regional organizations offering support, information and resources within their community.